Manual focus: what you need to know to get sharp images

 Here is a quick guide to how to use manual focus in Live View.

-Step 1: Press your EOS’s Menu button, navigate to the Live View function settings, then set Live View Shoot to Enable.
+Step 1: Press your camera’s Menu button, navigate to the Live View function settings, then set Live View Shoot to Enable.

 Step 2: Compose your shot and zoom to frame your subject.
 Then move the AF/MF switch on your lens to MF.